The real truth about postpartum depression

 Don't speak.
 Don't feel.
 Don't cry.

 PS> I saw the picture above, while searching for an image for this blog post.
-This poem came to me spontaneously while thinking about all the moms, I see, who are walking around silently struggling.
+The poem came to me spontaneously while thinking about all the moms, I see, who are walking around silently struggling.

 If you or someone you know is struggling with PPD or PPA (postpartum anxiety), please reach out for support.
 I believe you have the strength to heal from both.
-In my private practice in Regina, SK where am passionate about maternal mental health, I offer a free 30 minute in-person consultation to find out if I'm the right support person for you.
+In my private practice in Regina, SK where am passionate about maternal mental health, I offer a free 30 minute in-person meeting to find out if I'm the right support person for you.